sohamtriveous/rxblrdroid/README.md

 This is the final output of the codelab, to get started, you would need to clone the repository and delete/clear some files/methods, more specifically
 - Delete the Music.java class
 - Clear the fabOnClick method inside MainActivity
-- (Optional) In case you don't have Java 8 installed remove any references of Retrolambda from app/build.gradle, if you have please update the JDK link in build.gradle
+- (Optional) In case you don't have Java 8 installed remove any references of Retrolambda from app/build.gradle, if you have please update the JDK link in build.gradle.
+In case you still face issues, checkout the build.gradle file from [this commit of this repo](https://github.com/triveous/rxblrdroid/commit/7c5c1e225f4d9f9a476f6dfb2f3409663ae48149).

 Here are the actual steps in the codelab itself:
 ###Step 1: Understand how Observable.create and other operations like map work